miniautonomous/engine_ai/README.md

 <p align="center"> Figure 1: miniAutonomous in a slide</p>

-This code repo provides the on-vehicle component of the functional loop given in the slide, and a primary components of its functionality revolves around a Kivy UI, shown in Figure 2 below:
+This code repo provides the on-vehicle component of the functional loop given in the slide, and a primary components of its functionality revolves around a Kivy user interface (UI) which is displayed on the car's embedded LCD.
+A screen grab of the UI is shown in Figure 2 below:

 <p align="center">
 <img src=./img/ui_in_action.png width="75%"><p></p>